Our Verdict

 Imarku | 57 HRC | 53 HRC | Stamped | 7Cr17MoV stainless steel |

-Throughout our several months of testing, we found that the Babish did, in fact, hold an edge quite well and had no issues with some common hang-ups like soft tomato skins and floppy basil leaves.
+Throughout several months of testing, I found that the Babish did, in fact, hold an edge quite well and had no issues with some common hang-ups like soft tomato skins and floppy basil leaves.

-With a classic chef's knife shape, the Babish falls within the realm of what we expect in terms of making precision cuts like the ones we made during our testing — chiffonading some herb leaves and employing a brunoise cut on some onions and peppers.
+With a classic chef's knife shape, I was easily able to make precision cuts with the Babish — chiffonading some herb leaves and employing a brunoise cut on some onions and peppers.

 Practicality

 The surprising weight of the handle means that any grip other than your textbook grip becomes rather awkward, particularly during unusual cuts.
-We had a harder time doing things like splitting a butternut squash or breaking down a chicken, as the heavy, rounded handle of this knife just didn't stay securely in our hands the way it should.
+I had a harder time doing things like splitting a butternut squash or breaking down a chicken, as the heavy, rounded handle of this knife just wasn't very secure in my hands.

 With wet hands — from washing vegetables or fatty raw meat — the rounded handle of the Babish proved a weak point in its grip.
-The strongly angled, metal front end of the handle helped to stop the whole thing from twisting in our hands while breaking down a chicken and chopping a canteloupe, but our confidence using this knife was less than many others.
+The strongly angled, metal front end of the handle helped to stop the whole thing from twisting in my hands while breaking down a chicken and chopping a canteloupe, but my confidence using this knife was less than with many others.

 Ergonomics